Objectives and Key Results (OKR) – The Complete Guide

 OKRs are agile

 Annual target agreements bear the risk of running in the wrong direction for an entire year.
 Instead, the OKR model has much shorter cycles.
-Normally an OKR cycle is one quarter long, but 4-month or 2-month cycles can also be used.
-It all depends on how your organization or your teams “tick”.
+Usually, an OKR cycle is one quarter long, but 4-month or 2-month cycles can also be used.
+It all depends on how your organization or your teams "tick".

 The OKR process is simple